 The Best Travel Breast Pump

 For traveling I always pack my single pump as it’s easy to travel with.
 It also makes pumping on the plane and in cars a breeze.
 On my first trips without my eldest daughter I used the Lansinoh Manual Breast Pump to pump on the plane in my seat.
 It’s a manual and very quiet which I liked, however it was hard on my hands.
 As my breast pumping journey continued I discovered the Evenflo Single Electric Breast Pump.
-It can be used with batteries or being plugged in, either way you save your arms, that manual pump is a work out!!
+I think it’s the best travel breast pump as it can be used with batteries or being plugged in.
+Either way you save your arms, that manual pump is a work out!!
 It is louder since it’s electric but the results are great and you can use it anywhere.
-I have also heard good things about this Medela travel pump but haven’t personally used it.
+I have also heard good things about this Medela travel breast pump but haven’t personally used it.

 How to Use a Breast Pump on a Plane